curbengh/curbengh.github.io/source/_posts/atlassian-jira-sso.md

 A notable caveat of portal-only customer SSO is that only applies to _customers_.
 If organisation-wide SSO is not configured, service desk would logon using an Atlassian account to respond to tickets.
 When an agent access a portal (`xxx.atlassian.net/servicedesk/customer/portals`) and enter their email, the logon button is shown as "Continue with Atlassian account", instead of "Continue with single sign-on".

-How does a Jira portal detect whether an email is associated to an agent?
-It doesn't.
-Instead, it checks whether that email exists as a _user_ in the Atlassian organisation of a portal.
+How does a Jira portal detect whether an email should login with Atlassian account or SSO?
+It checks whether that email exists as a _user_ in the Atlassian organisation of a portal who is also known as an _agent_ — paid user that counts toward Atlassian subscription.
 If an email exists as a user under the Directory tab of Atlassian Administration (admin.atlassian.com) — regardless whether that user is an organisation/Jira admin or not — then "Continue with Atlassian account" will always appear.
-For "Continue with single sign-on" to appear, that email can only exists as a Jira [portal-only customer](https://support.atlassian.com/user-management/docs/manage-jira-service-management-customer-accounts/), not an organisation user or _agent_ — paid user that counts toward Atlassian subscription.
+For "Continue with single sign-on" to appear, that email can only exists as a Jira [portal-only customer](https://support.atlassian.com/user-management/docs/manage-jira-service-management-customer-accounts/), not an agent.
 The email does not even need to exist as a customer (portal-only account) if it has not been used to logon to that portal.
-User (or rather, _customer_) management will be mainly handled by the IdP — under the application management.
+User (or rather, _customer_) management will be mainly handled by the IdP under the enterprise application configuration.
 Jira admin can then choose whether to automatically or manually approve customer access.

 What if organisation-wide SSO is configured?
-How does Jira portal logon look like if customer is part of the same organisation?
+How does Jira portal logon look like if a customer is part of the same organisation?
 I'm not sure.
 I'd imagine "Continue with Atlassian account" will be shown and then redirect to SAML logon URL.

 ### Atlassian Guard